Reverend Hagin’s Previous Rebuke of Kenneth Copeland

 If Kenneth Copeland and Creflo Dollar had heeded the biblical advise of their superior, they would NOT be having many of the problems they are having today.

 Brother Hagin clearly stated within The Midas Touch, “We have seen an extreme emphasis on teaching that prosperity—especially material prosperity—is for Christians.
 Some have come to believe that demonstrating prosperity involves displaying a lavish, ostentatious lifestyle rather than being good stewards and efficiently harnessing abundant resources to promote the Gospel and to minister the goodness of God to all who are in need” (the italics are his, the bold text emphasis is mine).
 It is clear from the following BBC news broadcast that the lifestyles (not beliefs) of the Copelands and others, are what have drawn the attention of Senator Grassley’s office, and raised concern that such televangelists might be actually taking advantage of unsuspecting donors.
 (Please note: The following video will NOT work, but as will be noted further below, we have a backup copy.):

 Update December 28, 2010!
 You will notice that the above BBC video from YOUtube no longer works.
 It appears that KCM is on the “offensive” to try and squash negative media.

 Update January 23, 2011: Do not worry, however.
-I found another copy of this BBC report and have embedded it below for your viewing convenience.
+I found another copy of this BBC report and have embedded it below, along with another BBC report, for your viewing convenience.